-Today Edward Welch shares what he is working on.
-As you read please pray for Ed’s trip to Australia this week and consider supporting a day of ministry.
+Today Winston Smith and Alasdair Groves share what they are working on.
+As you read please pray for their writing project and consider supporting a day of ministry.
 We need $2,400 in donations on any given day to support our work.

 Tell us about the writing project you are currently working on together.

 Alasdair: Winston and I are co-writing a book on emotions.
 We counsel and know many people who feel guilty for experiencing negative emotions, such as anger, sadness, or discouragement.
 They assume their experience of these emotions means they aren’t faithful Christians.
 We want to help people move away from a stoic view that suggests “if you just try hard enough and have enough faith” then you’ll feel pretty good all the time.
 This is not the picture that the Bible paints.

 Winston: I’ve observed that people are unsure about how to process their emotions.
 And Christians in particular find it difficult.
 There is much skepticism about emotions in the Christian world and we tend to be more interested in locating sin in one’s emotions rather than locating what good is there or how they might point us to something valuable.
 In light of this, I want this book to address how our emotional world is handicapped when we misunderstand what the Christian life is “supposed” to look like.
 We hope that this book will get into the hands of Christians who struggle with the Christian life and want biblical help.
 The book will be practical; it will include exercises, tools, and study questions for the reader and/or helper.